keimindev/ming.github.io/aboutMin.md

-## Skills
+### Skills
 JavaScript, Typescript, React, Next.js, Redux, tailwind-css, Flutter

 ## Work Experience
 **Stylebot (Seoul, South Korea)**
 - 2022.06 - 2024.01
-- **Frontend Developer**
+- **Frontend Developer** </br>
+- **Description**
   - Developed and managed STYLEBOT, an e-commerce platform that provides AI virtual fitting services to about 80,000 users, 100 online malls, and the fashion group Hanseom.
 This B2B/B2C platform digitizes forgotten clothes from users' wardrobes, helping them make better use of these items when shopping online.
 I also worked on JENNIE SOLUTION, a virtual fitting service that allows users to try on clothes sold online on their avatars.

   - For the existing STYLEBOT app admin site, I participated in improving legacy code and developing new features for the app.
 For the AI virtual fitting service JENNIE SOLUTION, I contributed from the planning stage through to development and service launch.

-## Projects
+### Projects
-### STYLEBOT
+#### STYLEBOT
 **stylebot**
 - 2022.06 - 2024.01